Home >

 • Combine your Microsoft Word skills with related abilities, like document formatting and collaboration, to boost your appeal for document-focused roles.

-What are Microsoft Word skills for a resume?
+What are Microsoft word skills for a resume?

 Microsoft Word skills on a resume refer to your ability to create, edit, and format text documents effectively using the Microsoft Word program.
 This includes basic functions like text formatting, image and table insertion, and layout adjustments, as well as advanced operations such as table of contents and indexing or macros.